-I will say that, in person, the Space Needle is much smaller than I pictured it.
-But showing growth since my trip up the Eiffel Tower in high school, staring down at my feet so as to avoid looking out the elevator windows, I enjoyed this scenic elevator ride to the top.
+I will say that, in person, the Space Needle is smaller than I pictured it.
+But showing growth since my trip up the Eiffel Tower in high school, staring down at my feet to avoid looking out the elevator windows, I enjoyed this scenic elevator ride to the top.
 From the top, we were able to see the Cascades for the first and only time of the trip — otherwise, it was too cloudy to see anything, including Mount Rainier.

 After taking in the views from the top of the Space Needle, we headed next door to Chihuly Garden and Glass.
 I have been familiar with the work of Dale Chihuly since my freshman year at the University of Wisconsin.
-He’s a UW alumnus, and his work, “The Mendota Wall,” was installed in the then new Kohl Center.
+He’s a UW alumnus, and his work, “The Mendota Wall,” was installed my freshman year in the then new Kohl Center.
 I’ve seen his work at the Bellagio in Vegas as well, and I was SO excited to visit his Seattle museum.

 It did not disappoint.